vv87/My-Python-Skills/README.md

-# My Python Skills
+# My Python Skills in different tasks
-All cod on Python 3.6
+All coding on Python 3.6